rplessl/puppet-telegraf/README.md

   a) the provided package from get.influxdb.com or
   b) the provided package from your own repository (apt repository, aptly, yum)

+Remark: The apt / yum repository from InfluxData will be included in version 0.3.0 of this module.

 ## Setup

 ### Setup Requirements